manufont/react-leaflet-draggable-polyline/README.md

 | mouseOverWaypointIcon | [leaflet icon](http://leafletjs.com/reference-1.2.0.html#icon) | | The icon that shows on polyline mouseover |
 | draggableWaypointIcon | [leaflet icon](http://leafletjs.com/reference-1.2.0.html#icon) | | The draggable waypoints icon |
 | weight | number | 10 | The weight of the polyline.
 It needs to be large enough to enable touch events on a mobile device. |

-### Notes

-Please note that waypoints are note reordered according to the position they have been dragged from.
-This plugin assume that waypoints are totally independent from the positions (which is often the case when displaying driving directions).
-In order to reorder the waypoints, you have to implement your own method.

-If you're using google maps api Directions Service, you can solve this by setting the property `optimizeWaypoints` to `true` (check out [this example](https://github.com/manufont/react-leaflet-draggable-polyline/blob/master/example/src/directions.js)).

 ## Development (`src`, `lib` and the build process)